zchee/golang-wiki/Plan9.md

 Three Plan 9 builders are currently running and reporting the results to the [Go Dashboard](http://build.golang.org/):

-* plan9-386 is running Plan 9 from Bell Labs (386 kernel) on Google Compute Engine (new-style builder)
+* plan9-386 is running Plan 9 from Bell Labs (386 kernel) on a virtual machine
-* plan9-arm is running Plan 9 from Bell Labs (arm kernel) on a Raspberry Pi 3 (old-style builder)
+* plan9-amd64-9front is running Plan 9 from Bell Labs (amd64 kernel) on a virtual machine
-* plan9-amd64-9front is running 9front (amd64 kernel) on a virtual machine (old-style builder)
+* plan9-arm is running Plan 9 from Bell Labs (arm kernel) on a Raspberry Pi 3

 # Status